Faraz-ahmed-shaikh/cardpulse-credit-card-analytics-lakehouse/README.md

 CardPulse is an end-to-end batch ELT platform for a Indian credit card business, built on **Databricks, PySpark, and Delta Lake**.
 It ingests customers, cards, merchants, and transactions from a REST API, PostgreSQL database, and a CSV file, processes them through a **Bronze → Silver → Gold** architecture, and produces business-ready datasets for Tableau.

-The focus isn't just moving data — it's making the pipeline **incremental, idempotant, repeatable, validated, and able to track historical change**, the questions that come up once a pipeline has to run more than once.
+The focus isn't just moving data — it's making the pipeline **incremental, idempotent, repeatable, validated, and able to track historical change**, the questions that come up once a pipeline has to run more than once.

 ---